 No, not at all.
 After “L’auberge espagnole” was released, people asked me, “Will there be a sequel?”
 I didn’t even want to think about it, but many people just kept asking me about it; even the actors brought it up.
 Then, a few years later, I was in Saint Petersburg to introduce a few films of mine, and there I got the idea for a sequel.
 It wasn’t really difficult for me to continue their story, because I liked those actors very much.
 During the first film, all of them were pretty unknown, but by the time we did the second film, “Les poupées russes” , they were all stars, and it was a joy for all of us to get together again.

 So, a logical question, would you also consider a fourth movie with the characters of the trilogy?

 No, I don’t think so.
 I like the idea of a trilogy.
 I think their story has been told in those three films.
 A fourth film might be one too many.

-Generally speaking, after you have finished the post-production, the editing, sound editing, score, etc. of a film, when can you say, ‘Okay, the film as he is now, is exactly what I want”?
+Generally speaking, after you have finished the post-production, the editing, sound editing, score, etc., of a film, when can you say, ‘Okay, the film as it is now, is exactly what I want’?